-The meeting begins with a plant sale at 6:30 pm.
-At 7:00 there is a brief discussion of club business, then Courtney Hackney discusses the plant table and there is a short refreshment break and plant sales.
-The program presentation by a commercial orchid grower or recognized orchid expert begins at 8:00 and lasts for around 45 minutes.
-The meeting closes with a plant raffle and auction where members can expand their collections.
+We meet on the first Tuesday of each month.
+The Beginner Culture Class begins at 6:15, before the regular meeting at 6:30 pm.
+At 7:00 there is a brief discussion of club business, then Courtney Hackney discusses the plant table followed by a short refreshment break and plant sales.
+The program presentation by an orchid expert begins at 8:00 and lasts for around 45 minutes.
+The meeting closes with a plant raffle where members can expand their collections.
 Members bring their orchids for display on the monthly show table.
 If you have some divisions or extra plants you would like to share, feel free to put them on raffle table.
 It's fun and informative for beginner and experienced growers.
-Visitors are always welcome.
+Join us, visitors and guests are always welcome!

 When: First Tuesday of Each Month at 6:30 pm

 Where: Memorial Lutheran Church, Enter Hall from Back Parking Lot

 January 5 - Growing Orchids in St. Augustine